eye-division/jennyblyth/_gallery/rose-arbuthnott.md

-  Arbuthnott's drawings convey a kaleidescope of emotion from curiosity - hesitant at times wistful, intimate - sometimes guarded, the joy and the angst of the heart and the passion - achieved in simple lines in charcoal on paper.&nbsp; The subjects for her oils on board, like her drawings are young, direct, strong, each one distinct from another.
+  Arbuthnott's drawings convey a kaleidescope of emotion from curiosity - hesitant at times wistful, intimate - sometimes guarded, the joy and the angst of the heart and the passion - achieved in simple lines in charcoal on paper.&nbsp;

+  The subjects for her oils on board, are young, direct, strong, each one distinct from another.
+Icons in their own right, the characters are defined by line and flat planes of colour which together create sculptural form.&nbsp;&nbsp;

+  Perhaps Rose's muses include Picasso and Matisse for their strength and simplicity.&nbsp; However, her style is distinctly her own.

-  &nbsp;Rose studied Fine Art and History of Art at Edinburgh University, set up the Owl Barn artist residency in Gloucestershire and was artist in residence as part of the first foods project in Mexico 2014.
+  Rose studied Fine Art and History of Art at Edinburgh University, set up the Owl Barn artist residency in Gloucestershire and was artist in residence as part of the first foods project in Mexico 2014.

   ***Rose Arbuthnott : "What I really want to talk about is the difficulty of